 Explore Ancient Vrikous

-If you cannot manage to spend your holidays just lounging on the beach, worry not, there’s a lot more you can do in Karpathos.
+If you cannot manage to spend your Karpathos holidays just lounging on the beach, worry not; there’s a lot more you can do in Karpathos.
 A visit to Ancient Vrikous is a perfect activity for those who enjoy learning about history.

 Check The Ancient Acropolis Of Arkasa

-Situated about 23 km from Pigadia, the Acropolis of Arkasa is another historical site you should not miss when visiting the island.
-This archaeological site is located right by the sea, offering inspiring views of the coast and the nearby Kassos Island.
+Situated about 23 km from Pigadia, the Acropolis of Arkasa is another historical site you should not miss when visiting the island of Karpathos.
+This archaeological site is right by the sea, offering inspiring views of the coast and the nearby Kassos Island.

 Back in the fourteenth century BC, the island of Karpathos was occupied by the Mycenaeans, who built an imposing acropolis with unique walls on the headland.
-Also known as Paleokastro (meaning old fortress or castle in Greek), the citadel had already been inhabited since prehistoric times, and according to different studies, it was probably occupied until the late Byzantine times (1200-1400 ca.).
+Also known as Paleokastro (meaning old fortress or castle in Greek), the citadel had already been inhabited since prehistoric times.
+According to different studies, it was probably occupied until the late Byzantine times (1200-1400 ca.).

 Sail To Saria Islet

-If looking for a piece of heaven, then do not miss a visit to the stunning islet of Saria.
-This small island is on the northern area of Karpathos and separated from it by a long and very narrow straight, so much so that many believe that both islands used to be only one in ancient times, separated by a strong earthquake.
+If you are looking for a piece of heaven, do not miss a visit to the stunning islet of Saria.
+This small island is on the northern area of Karpathos and is separated from it by a long and very narrow straight, so much so that many believe that both islands used to be only one in ancient times, separated by a strong earthquake.

 On Saria, visitors can explore what many believe to be the site of an ancient kingdom once settled on this land—known as the ruins of ancient Nisyros, where visitors can check an old temple dedicated to Apollo right on the seabed between both islands.

 This small island is perfect for going hiking and admiring the local landscape.
-But of course, the main reason to visit Saria is the picture-perfect white sandy beaches featuring a breathtaking landscape made of pristine turquoise waters, jaw-dropping cliffs that plummet to the sea, as well as fantastic and mysterious caves, often quite deep.
+But of course, the main reason to visit Saria is the picture-perfect white sandy beaches featuring a breathtaking landscape of pristine turquoise waters.
+These jaw-dropping cliffs plummet to the sea, as well as fantastic and mysterious caves, often quite profound.

-To get to Saria, visitors need to board one of the several boats departing from Pigadia; the routes are frequent and prices quite affordable.
+To get to Saria, visitors need to board one of the several boats departing from Pigadia; the routes are frequent, and prices are pretty affordable.